paragkadyan/Todo-Rest-Api/README.md

 To view all users: http://localhost:4400/api/users               [GET]

-To delete a user: http://localhost:4400/api/users/dlt/:id        [DELETE]   (replace id with the ' :id ' of the user) (user can only delete themselves and must be logged in)
+To delete a user: http://localhost:4400/api/users/dlt/:id        [DELETE]   (replace ' :id ' with the user's id in the url) (user can only delete themselves and must be logged in)

-To update username: http://localhost:4400/api/users/update/:id   [PATCH]   (replace id with the ' :id ' of the user) (user can only update themselves and must be logged in)
+To update username: http://localhost:4400/api/users/update/:id   [PATCH]   (replace ' :id ' with the user's id in the url) (user can only update themselves and must be logged in)